AdobeDocs/commerce-testing/src/pages/guide/index.md

 Each of these test types must satisfy different requirements before the MFTF can execute them.

-MFTF tests are kept within its respective Module folder:
+MFTF tests are kept within its respective module folder:

 ```tree
 <extension_repo_root>